 The man down alarm activates when the radio is tilted more than a programmed angle, for example when you have been attacked and are lying on the ground.
 If the radio remains in this position for longer than a minute, it sounds a series of loud warning beeps.
 When you hear the warning beeps:

-Return the radio to an upright position.
-If you are unable to do this, the radio sends an emergency call and activates emergency mode.
+■ Return the radio to an upright position.

+If you are unable to do this, the radio sends an emergency call or an SOS call.